-We have audited the Housing Authority of the Town of Newellton's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of the Housing Authority of the Town of Newellton's major federal programs for the year ended June 30, 2015.
-The Housing Authority of the Town of Newellton's major federal programs is identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs.
+We have audited the Housing Authority of the Town of Newellton's compliance with the types of compliance requirements described in the OMB Uniform Guidance Compliance Supplement that could have a direct and material effect on each of the Housing Authority of the Town of Newellton's major federal programs for the year ended June 30, 2016.
+The Housing Authority of the Town of Newellton's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.